-You talk to anybody who had visited Darjeeling and ask about great places in the hill town, the Chowrasta Mall will surely be one thing that will figure in the description.
-That's true.
 The Chowrasta or the Mall is the heart of Darjeeling town.
-Located on top of Nehru Road, this is a nice flat land where tourists and locals come to lounge in the sun, take a seat on one of the many benches along the periphery, have a cup of tea and watch the wonderful views of the mountain peaks and valleys all around, and of course, see people go by, kids play around and tourists do store hopping.
+Located on top of Nehru Road, this is a flat open promenade where tourists and locals come to lounge in the sun, take a seat on one of the many benches scattered along the periphery, have a cup of tea and watch the wonderful views of the mountains and valleys all around, and of course, see people go by, kids play around and tourists do store hopping.

-Mall is like the town center or the social center of Darjeeling.
-This is where some of the old and heritage stores are lined up on one side, and there is open view on the other with many pine trees all around.
-If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to come.
-Another thing that you won't miss here... there are lots of young local lads with their ponies offering horse rides to children.
-Many elderly tourists indulge as well.
+Mall is the town center or the social center of Darjeeling.
+This is where some of the old and heritage stores are lined up on one side, and there is open view on the other side that's fringed by pine trees.
+If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to be.

 So why is the place known as Chowrasta Mall?
 The word 'Chow' means four and 'rasta' stands for roads.
-So it essentially means that the Mall is where four roads meet.
-To be precise, there are few important roads that meet at the Mall, and they are:
+So it essentially means that the Mall is where four main roads meet.
+Here they are...

 The busy Nehru Road that comes up from below where all the popular tourist shops are lined up including many eateries, clothing shops, curio shops, gifts & souvenirs stores, etc. Many locals confuse the tourists calling it the Mall road because it leads to the Mall... but this is not the Mall road.

-2) The Dr. Zakir Hussain Road that comes in parallel to the Nehru Road through a busy local market area near the Mall, and
+Dr. Zakir Hussain Road that comes in through a busy local market area near the Mall,

 Darjeeling Mall - benches for relaxing

-If you now slowly turn anti-clockwise towards left, you will see the building where the Bellevue Hotel is located overlooking the Mall.
-Further on the left you will see the Dr. Zakir Hussain Road entering the Mall through a crowded bazaar or market area.
-On that road you will get all sorts of grocery items, vegetables and fruits.
+at the ground floor.
+Further to the left, Dr. Zakir Hussain Road enters the Mall through a crowded bazaar or market area.
+On that road you will get all sorts of grocery items, vegetables, fruits and pickles.
 Further left on the boundary of the Mall are a number of small shops selling items like tea, curios, art & craft, gifts and souvenir items.

-Next there is a narrow entrance to a budget hotel called Holiday Home with stairs going below.
-On its left is the Police Assistance Booth.
+Further on the left is the Police Assistance Booth.
 This booth is manned 24 hours by Darjeeling Police.
-They also keep filtered drinking water in a steel water filter can with a tap and is available to the public as well.
-So if you are thirsty and don't mind having police supplied filtered water, you can come here and have a glass of water.
+They also keep filtered drinking water in a water filter and is available to the public as well.
+So if you are thirsty, you can come here and have a glass of water.
 It's free.

-Further left on the boundary is the Hawa Ghar, a large two storied concrete structure where cultural programs like Nepali dance and music are performed during the high season.
+Further left on the boundary is the Hawa Ghar, a large two storied concrete structure with slanted roof where cultural programs like Nepali dance and music are performed during the high season.